Optimal TEM specimen preparation done First Time Right

 The ion beam impingement angle is programmable from -15° to +90°.
 The ion source is fixed in position and the goniometer tilts the specimen holder to achieve the programmed milling angle through the PicoMill system user interface.
 The specimen is positioned along the X, Y, and Z axes to precisely orient the FIB lamella with respect to the ion and electron beams.

-Milling specimens at a low angle of incidence (fewer than 10°) minimizes damage and specimen heating.
+Milling specimens at a low angle of incidence (< 10°) minimizes damage and specimen heating.
 Because low-angle milling, combined with ion beam rasterizing, facilitates uniform thinning of dissimilar materials, it is highly beneficial when preparing layered structures or composite materials.

 In situ imaging